Skylab: After departure

 After a boost of 6.8 mi by Skylab 4's Apollo CSM before its departure in 1974, Skylab was left in a parking orbit of 269 mi by 283 mi that was expected to last until at least the early 1980s, based on estimates of the 11-year sunspot cycle that began in 1976.
 In 1962, NASA first considered the potential risks of a space station reentry, but decided not to incorporate a retrorocket system in Skylab due to cost and acceptable risk.

-The spent 49-ton Saturn V S-II stage which had launched Skylab in 1973 remained in orbit for almost two years, and made a controlled reentry on January 11, 1975.
+The spent 49-ton Saturn V S-II stage which had launched Skylab in 1973 remained in orbit for almost two years, and made an uncontrolled reentry on January 11, 1975.
 The second stage's reentry was mistimed however and deorbited slightly earlier in the orbit than planned.